ConnorrrGaming/Manhunt_2_AO_Edition_For_Wii/README.md

 ### -Head decaps are possible in executions and melee combat, with all weapons supporting it.

 ## Can you import stuff from the PC version (ie, uncensored dialog, weapons, etc)?
 This is something I am interested in doing, however, after analysing the files of both versions, particularly audio files, they are very different and would take a lot of work to import.
-For the moment, however, I'm focused on restoring aspects that still remain in the files, and don't require reversing files from different platforms.
+For the moment, however, I'm focused on restoring aspects that still remain in the files, and don't require reversing files from different platforms.#

+## I'm getting a black screen after enabling the mod in Riivolution...
+If you're using an SD card, it needs to be fast enough to process the files that need patching.
+If it's not fast enough, your game will likely crash.
+There are two ways of fixing this: get a new SD card that is of a faster transfer speed, or use Riivolution and install the mod using a USB drive.
+If you're still having issues, and you know your installation is correct, feel free to contact me on discord: Connorrr(miserable)#9485.

 ## Special thanks to:
 ### Assembly Community Discord server, for programming support (I am horrible with Assembly code...)